 - Intuitive design and easy onboarding ensures all workers, including your operations team and your gig workers, can find their way around the payroll system with little effort

 - Integrations with other HR systems helps your payroll team maintain a single source of truth from one place instead of hopping from one platform to the next to do their jobs

 If you’re searching for a new independent contract payroll solution, why not look for a complete platform that lets you pay all of your workers from one place?
-Companies like Delivrd, Tend and Fusion Staffing turn to Everee to pay their independent contractors.
+Companies like Dlivrd, Tend and Fusion Staffing turn to Everee to pay their independent contractors.
 For more information on the easiest way to pay workers daily with less work, check out Everee.